Specific deductions: employee benefit trusts: general-purpose EBTs: timing of deductions for contributions: structure of the legislation

 Payments ‘out of’ employee benefit contributions

-It is not necessary to track the trustees’ precise use of each employee benefit contribution to determine whether and when:
+It may be necessary for employers to keep records of the use of each employee benefit contribution to determine whether and when:

 - qualifying benefits or qualifying expenses were provided or paid ‘out of’ a particular contribution for the purposes of disallowing amounts, or